 Overview of Virginia Taxes

 Virginia has a progressive state income tax system with four tax brackets that range from 2% to 5.75%.
 The bracket you fall into will depend on your income level.
 Since the highest rate applies to income over $17,000, most Virginia taxpayers will find themselves paying the top rate, at least partially.
-Filing status does not affect state income taxes in Virginia.
-No cities in the state levy local income taxes.
+Filing status does not affect state income taxes in Virginia, and no cities in the state levy local income taxes.

 |FICA and State Insurance Taxes||--%||$--|